wp-plugins/store-locator-le/readme.txt

 * Info: Tested for WP 4.2.1 compatibility.
 * Update: Simplify the news feed for faster delivery of add on information.
 * Enhancement: Improve plugin CSS processor speed by eliminating unused CSS force default processor.
+* Fix: Delete locations with special characters in title possible from manage locations.

 = 4.2.46 (2015-Apr-22) =